 Sessions Defends Himself

-Rather than silently accepting Trump’s insults as he has so many times in the past, on Wednesday Sessions responded to the president’s “disgraceful” tweet with a statement explaining his actions.
+Rather than silently accepting Trump’s insults as he has so many times in the past, in March 2018 Sessions responded to the president’s “disgraceful” tweet with a statement explaining his actions.

 We have initiated the appropriate process that will ensure complaints against this Department will be fully and fairly acted upon if necessary.
 As long as I am the attorney general, I will continue to discharge my duties with integrity and honor, and this department will continue to do its work in a fair and impartial manner according to the law and Constitution.

-In case it was not clear that Sessions was siding with the law rather than the president, on Wednesday night he made sure he was spotted dining with Rod Rosenstein and the Solicitor General Noel Francisco — who happen to be the next two people in line to run the Justice Department.
+In case it was not clear that Sessions was siding with the law rather than the president, he then made sure he was spotted dining with Rod Rosenstein and the Solicitor General Noel Francisco — who happen to be the next two people in line to run the Justice Department.

 A source close to Sessions told Axios that Francisco had requested the meeting some time ago, and it was “in no way planned as pushback or an act of solidarity against the president.”